codebar/planner/README.md

 ### Find something to work on
 You can pick one of the open [issues](https://github.com/codebar/planner/issues), fix a bug, improve the interface, refactor the code or improve test coverage!

 If there is something else that you would like to work on, open an issue first so we can discuss it.
-We are always open to improving our application!
+We are always open to new ideas and ways of improving planner!

 [Guidelines on contributing to planner](https://github.com/codebar/planner/blob/master/CONTRIBUTING.md)